lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 ```
 {{2}}

-- Emphasize estimation and uncertainty (as per STROBE) {{3}}
+- Emphasize estimation and uncertainty (as per STROBE best practices) {{3}}
 - Gives more insight and utility for health decision making {{3}}

 `@script`
-When you run analyses with a binary outcome, like disease status, you need to exponentiate the results to get the odds ratio.
-Exponentiating converts the original estimates of log-odds to odds ratios.
-With tidy, provide the argument exponentiate as true and you have the odds ratio now.
-Next, let's keep only the most important model results, effect, term, estimate, and the confidence interval.
+When you run analyses with a binary outcome, like disease status, you need to exponentiate the results.
+Exponentiating converts the original estimates from log-odds to odds ratios.
+In tidy set the exponentiate argument to true and you'll now have odds ratios.
+Next, we'll keep only the most important model results, the effect, term, estimate, and confidence interval.
+We can now easily wrangle and plot from this tidy dataframe.

-Now we have a nice dataframe we can wrangle and plot from.
-So why are these variables important?
-We need the effect column for the fixed and random effects.
-And the magnitude and uncertainty around an association are vital as they give concrete results for your research.
+So why are these particular variables important?
+We definitely need the effect and term column to identify the fixed and random effects.
+And keeping the estimate and confidence intervals gives us the magnitude and uncertainty around an association, which are vital to getting tangible and concrete answers to questions.
 This is especially crucial for health research, as this information can dictate future health policies.
-Plus these are required from STROBE.

 ---